codeadamca/heroku-deploy/README.md

 # Deploying HTML to a Heroku App

 > **Note**
 > Heroku no longer has a free plan.
-This process will stillwork, but will nto be free.
-The live links below havebeen deactivated to save cost.
+This process will still work but will not be free.
+The live links below have been deactivated to save cost.

-This sample HTML has been deployed to a Heroky App.
+This sample HTML has been deployed to a Heroku App.
 This sample HTML is available to view at [https://heroku-deploy-html.herokuapp.com/](https://heroku-deploy-html.herokuapp.com/).

 1. Register for a [Heroku account](https://signup.heroku.com/) (you will have to add a payment method).
 2. Go to your [Heroku dashboard](https://dashboard.heroku.com/) and create a new app.
 Give the app a name and choose a location.
 Click ```Create App```.